SeisSol/SeisSol/Documentation/installing-dependencies.rst

 - A C++17-capable compiler.
 For the
   - GCC (>= 9.0)
   - ICC (>= 2021.0)
+  - The CI currently verifies the build against gcc 13.2 and clang 19
 - CMake (>= 3.20)
 - Python (>= 3.5)
 - Numpy (>= 1.12.0)